pollin14/angular-classical-popup/README.md

 What does it do?
 -----------

-This service create a classical popup box (alert, prompt and info) as native**JavaScript** pops but using the modal service of [angular-ui-bootstraps](http://angular-ui.github.io/bootstrap/).
+This service create a classical popup box (alert, prompt and info) like native **JavaScript** pops but using the modal service of [angular-ui-bootstraps](http://angular-ui.github.io/bootstrap/).
 So the script execution is not stopped and the experience visual is got better.

 This service uses **bootstrap 3**, **angular** and **angular-ui**.